KshitiAnilKumar/Ternary-resnet-cifar10/README.md

 * `Ternary_KD_QAT_Student_Outputs.zip`
 * `Evaluation_Ablation_Outputs.zip`

-These archives contain the corresponding:
+These archives contain the corresponding trained checkpoints, logs, plots, and evaluation artifacts.

-* Trained checkpoints
-* Training logs
-* Accuracy and loss curves
-* Evaluation results
-* Plots
-* Compression artifacts
-* Ablation outputs

-Because these files are large, they are distributed through **GitHub Releases** instead of being committed directly to the repository.
+Because the archives are large, they are provided through **GitHub Releases** rather than stored directly in the repository.

 ## Requirements

 The project is designed to run in a Kaggle GPU environment.

-Main dependencies include:
+Main dependencies:

 * Python 3.x
 * PyTorch